-The Disabled and International Student Office assists students from other countries in making a successful transition into the American culture and in understanding institutional expectations.
-In addition to collaboratively processing U.S. Immigration and Naturalization (I.N.S.) documents related to the California Baptist University admissions and enrollment process, the Director of Disabled and International Student Services processes arrival and departure documents.
+The director of international student services assists students from other countries to make a successful transition into the American culture and understand institutional expectations.
+In addition to providing assistance with the processing of U.S. Immigration and Naturalization (I.N.S.) documents related to the California Baptist University admissions and enrollment process, the director international student services provides support services, processes arrival and departure documents, and actively recruits international students.

-Upon student completion of the initial enrollment process, an International Student Advisor counsels students regarding I.N.S. regulations and procedures (i.e. Practical Training, Work Permits), and coordinates the sponsoring of activities that promote campus awareness and appreciation for international students.
+Upon student completion of the initial enrollment process, the director of international student services counsels students regarding I.N.S. regulations and procedures (i.e. Practical Training, Work Permits), and plans and implements activities that promote campus awareness and appreciation for international students.